guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 Drawing techniques I would like to use for my concepting phase include drawing scenario's, brainstorming using persona's and reverse brainstorming.

 ##### Jelle
+Being a veteran ‘Concepting’ student, I’m quite used to brainstorm sessions, but to my opinion my output still lacks.
+I would like to do more with (visual) metaphors and story telling.
+I will try to find a way find suiting metaphors and story lines next to (and enhancing) the vision document.

 ##### Results
 * Vision document